fossr-project/ontogenia-cini/README.md

   - sBERT
   - LLM-based semantic analysis (via OpenAI's GPT-4 model)
 - Visual heatmaps for comparing generated and manually crafted CQs
-- Modular and extensible architecture to support the upload of a custom dataset and additional KE tasks in the future
+- Modular and extensible architecture to support the upload of a custom dataset, additional KE tasks and other evaluation metrics in the future

 ## Directory Contents